 “With our algorithm we can predict the likely demand for various items and accordingly place the orders.
 For example, each Covid-19 patient needs about 50 items.
 Thirteen of our client hospitals admitted Covid-19 patients and none of them ran out of stock,” Vivekanandan said.

-While multi-speciality hospitals can get volume discounts, what about standalone speciality hospitals like eyecare?
+While multi-specialty hospitals can get volume discounts, what about standalone specialty hospitals like eyecare?

 Responding to that he said, with our software and from the inputs from the hospital, the demand could be projected.
 Based on that, orders will be placed with the manufacturers and secure volume discounts.